stellar/sorobounties/README.md

 7. Add your submission.
 Feel free to put it right in the box, or to link to an external resource.
 8. Your submission should then be posted on the Discussions page

-We will review your submission within three weeks (this is subject to be longer depending on the holidays) and reply on your submission thread to let you know if your submission qualifies to earn an award!
+We will review your submission within three weeks (this is subject to be longer depending on the holidays) and reply on your submission thread to let you know if your submission qualifies to receive an award!
 If so, we will ask you to complete a form to collect the info necessary to validate and deliver an award.

 If your submission did not qualify, we may provide you with feedback on what's missing or on how you can improve your submission so it qualifies.
 Once you have made the requested revisions, we will re-review your submission and let you know if your submission qualifies for an award.